drshika/tanpura-app/README.md

 # Tanpura-App
 ![Screenshot of _Tanpura_ app](app_screenshot.png)
 # Description
-Tanpura is a string instrument that is plucked to help Indian Classical Musicians practice.
+Tanpura is a string instrument that is plucked to help Indian classical musicians practice.
 Tanpura-App is my attempt to emulate that experience using Cinder and C++.

 With this app, you can practice with tanpura in every key in the major scale.
 Additionally, you can also adjust the volume of the Tanpura.